dcc5235/React-Refresher/README.md

 The react-router package includes a number of routers that we can take advantage of depending on the platform we are targeting.
 These include <strong>BrowserRouter</strong>, <strong>HashRouter</strong>, and <strong>MemoryRouter</strong>.
 Its imports used for routing essentially look for changes in the state and render a whole new component on a completely different URL with efficiency without reloading.

 #### The BrowserRouter is used for applications which have a dynamic server that knows how to handle any type of URL whereas the HashRouter is used for static websites with a server that only responds to requests for files that it knows about.
+<BrowserRouter> is wrapped around the <App> as a Higher Order Function.
+Everything inside the parent inherits all the functionality.

 ### History
 Each router creates a history object that it uses to keep track of the current location and re-renders the application whenever this location changes.
 For this reason, the other React Router components rely on this history object being present; which is why they need to be rendered inside a router.